 Building up their confidence

-It’s a big step up to secondary school and confidence is key to making it a success, so keep the focus on building your child’s competence and confidence so they are in the best possible state of mind and position when it comes to starting their new school in September.
+It’s a big step up to secondary school and confidence is key to making it a success, so keep the focus on building your child’s competence and confidence so they are in the best possible state of mind and position when it comes to starting their new school.

 3. Short of time?
 Enrol your child with MagiKats